What is an events manager and what do they do?

 - Location and travel – many events management roles require travel, often overseas.
 If you’re happy to travel for work, events planning could make for an exciting career.

 We hope this in-depth resource helps you decide if a career as an events manager is right for you.
 At Oxbridge, we provide a handful of events management courses on a distance learning basis, so you can work towards gaining a qualification at your own pace.
-For more information or to browse our complete range of courses, visit the homepage or call our experienced course advisers on 0121 630 3000.
+For more information or to browse our complete range of online courses, visit the homepage or call our experienced course advisers on 0121 630 3000.